Exploring the Cham Islands with Kids: A Family Adventure off the Coast of Hoi An

 - I’d bring 1.5 million VND per person per day + transportation + hotel money.
 Is it more than you’ll need?
 Probably.
 But that’s way better than running out!

-- Pack snacks (especially if you have picky eaters), wet wipes, and reef-safe sunscreen.
+- Pack snacks (especially if you have picky eaters), wet wipes, and lots of reef-safe sunscreen.
+It’s possible to get it on the island, but cheaper to bring your own.

-- Expect limited electricity (usually evenings only).
-I travel with these rechargeable lights for power outages.
+Expect limited electricity (usually evenings only).
+I travel with these rechargeable lights for power outages.- While I’ve heard that electricity is limited on the island, that was not our experience.
+We had air conditioning the whole night!

 - Life jackets are provided on most tours, but check that they fit your kids before departure.